 Save Money by Increasing Attic Insulation in La Porte

 Having the correct amount of insulation in your attic can make your La Porte home cozier throughout the seasons.
-Increased energy efficiency could also help you save money on heating and cooling expenses.
+Increased energy efficiency could also help you save money on heating and cooling bills.

-Do you have the proper amount of insulation?
+Do you have the right amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. don’t have enough insulation.
-If every home in the country was appropriately insulated to modern building code, the Boston University School of Public Health found it would reduce electric consumption by 37 billion kilowatts.
+If every home in the country was appropriately insulated to current building code, the Boston University School of Public Health discovered it would reduce electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes annually!

 Does My Home Have Enough Attic Insulation?

 You can check existing insulation to find out if you have an adequate amount in your attic.
 If it’s shallower than 7” deep, your home is lacks enough insulation.
 In La Porte, 13-14” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need increased attic insulation in your Kingwood home.

-Building up your insulation levels could positively change your energy bills, saving you up to 20 percent.** It can supply a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.
+Strengthening your insulation levels could positively change your energy bills, saving you up to 20 percent.** It can supply a vapor barrier against humidity, stop air leaks and may limit wear and tear on your HVAC system.